What we are looking for

 - are resilient and adaptable

-Whatever your degree there are opportunities to apply your interests at Health and Aged Care and right across the Australian Public Service.
+Whatever your degree there are opportunities to apply your interests at Health, Disability and Ageing and right across the Australian Public Service.
 We will invest in your development, take your degree and build a career with you that includes new experiences, education and skills.

 What our graduates say